love-borjeson/tm_ws_cloud/README.md

 Get an account for free, here: https://rstudio.cloud

-Navigate to the project, here: https://rstudio.cloud/project/1285007
+By the time of the wokshop, navigate to the project, here: https://rstudio.cloud/project/1285007

-In the bottom right workspace, open the "Files" tab (i.e. NOT the ol' "File" menu at the top).

-Open "1_simple_model.R" by the time for the workshop to start.

 That's it.